davidmoten/odata-client/README.md

 // nextDelta() will do it for you because the deltaLink is on the last CollectionPage
 // of the current delta

-delta.forEach(System.out::println);
+// print out all users that have changed delta.forEach(System.out::println);
 ```